Installation and Configuration

 .

-Some system kernels do not honor this setting, and in those cases, additional configuration is required to allow binding to privileged ports.
+Some system kernels do not honor this setting; in those cases, additional configuration is required to allow binding to privileged ports.

 Reload the systemd unit with systemctl daemon-reload